The nature of the expenditure that is spent in business is very important.

 The accounting treatment for revenue items is just to deduct them as expenses in the profit and loss statement.

-These deductions will create a tax relief when the tax is calculated therefore the business owner paying lower tax.
+These deductions will create a tax relief when the tax is calculated therefore the business owner pays lower tax.

 However, some capital expenditure is deducted as accounting expenses e.g. depreciation of an asset or payment for legal services.